Ojalá Que Llueva Café: Commercial reception

-In the United States, Ojalá que llueva café debuted at number 21 on the Billboard Tropical Albums for the week of September 9, 1989.
+In the United States, Ojalá Que Llueva Café debuted at number 21 on the Billboard Tropical Albums for the week of 9 September 1989.
 It peaked at number 2.
 According to Cashbox It peaked at number 3 on the Miami Latin LPs sales.
-In Puerto Rico, the album debuted at number four on the Cashbox Puerto Rican LPs for the week November 25, 1989.
+In Puerto Rico, the album debuted at number four on the Cashbox Puerto Rican LPs for the week 25 November 1989.
 It later peaked at number 1.
 It was the third best selling Top Tropical/Salsa of 1990 in the United States, and Juan Luis Guerra and 4.40 was named Top Selling Tropical/Salsa Latin of 1990.
-Following the massive success of the following records, album sales for Ojalá que llueva café remained strong for the next years.
+Following the massive success of the following records, album sales for Ojalá Que Llueva Café remained strong for the next years.
 It was 17th Best selling tropical album in the United States of 1993.
 In Spain, the album was released in June 1990.
 It peaked at number 2 behind his own Bachata Rosa.
 As of August 1991, it sold over 270,000 copies.
 It eventually sold more than 400,000 in the country.
+The album was certified three times platinum.
+As of September 1993, it sold over 500,000 copies in Spain.

-Ojalá que llueva café is considered the album that made Juan Luis Guerra a global superstar status and Latin Sensation.
+Ojalá Que Llueva Café is considered the album that made Juan Luis Guerra a global superstar status and Latin Sensation.
 Also, it was his first album to top the charts in many Latin American and European countries and to have had significant sales.
 The album reached the top 10 in Puerto Rico and Argentina and US Latin Album Charts.
 The album success opened new markets in Europe, Mexico and the United States, while at the same time, Latin artists like Ana Belén, Luis Miguel and Emmanuel were recording his songs.
 As of the end of 1993, it had sold over 2.5 million copies worldwide.

-The lead single "Ojalá que llueva café" was his first single to debut on the US Hot Latin Tracks, at number 27 for the week of October 14, 1989, and reached number 21.
+The lead single "Ojalá Que Llueva Café" was his first single to debut on the US Hot Latin Tracks, at number 27 for the week of 14 October 1989, and reached number 21.